Central London Railway: Richmond, 1913 and 1920

 In November 1912, the CLR announced plans for an extension from Shepherd's Bush on a new south-westwards route.
 Tunnels were planned under Goldhawk Road, Stamford Brook Road and Bath Road to Chiswick Common where a turn to the south would take the tunnels under Turnham Green Terrace for a short distance.
 The route then was to head west again to continue under Chiswick High Road before coming to the surface east of the London and South Western Railway's (L&SWR's) Gunnersbury station.
 Here a connection would be made to allow the CLR's tube trains to run south-west to Richmond station over L&SWR tracks that the DR shared and had electrified in 1905.
 Stations were planned on Goldhawk Road at its junctions with The Grove, Paddenswick Road and Rylett Road, at Emlyn Road on Stamford Brook Road, at Turnham Green Terrace (for a connection with the L&SWR's/DR's Turnham Green station) and at the junction of Chiswick High Road and Heathfield Terrace.
 Beyond Richmond, the CLR saw further opportunities to continue over L&SWR tracks to the commuter towns of Twickenham, Sunbury and Shepperton, although this required the tracks to be electrified.
-The CLR received permission for the new line to Gunnersbury on 15 August 1913 in the Central London Railway Act, 1913, but World War I prevented the works from commencing and the permission expired.
+The CLR received permission for the new line to Gunnersbury on 15 August 1913 in the Central London Railway Act 1913 (3 & 4 Geo.
+5. c. lxxiii), but World War I prevented the works from commencing and the permission expired.